dustinpfister/blog_posts/_posts/canvas-example.md

 <div id="canvas-app"style="width:320px;height:240px;margin-left:auto;margin-right:auto;"></div>
 <script src="/js/canvas-examples/game-crosshairs/0.21.0/pkg.js"></script>

-Above is v0.21.0 of cross hairs one of many other works in process when it comes to canvas examples.
+Above is v0.21.0 of cross hairs one of my many works in process when it comes to these canvas examples.

 ## 1 - The github repo